Remy-cloud/alu-web-development/README.md

-readme file for the web development project on the intro on html
+readme file for the web development project on the intro on html and css